Professor and Director Genetics, Genomics and Bioinformatics

 Jacobs School of Medicine & Biomedical Sciences

-Bioinformatics; Computational Biology; Developmental Biology; Epigenetics; Gene Expression; Genomics and proteomics; Molecular and Cellular Biology; Molecular genetics; Stem Cells; Transcription - Gene; Transcription and Translation; Transcription Factors
+Bioinformatics; Computational Biology; Developmental Biology; Epigenetics; Gene Expression; Genomics and proteomics; Microbiology; Molecular and Cellular Biology; Molecular genetics; Stem Cells; Transcription - Gene; Transcription and Translation; Transcription Factors

 Our bodies are populated by a diverse and complex population of thousands of microbes, mostly bacteria, but also viruses, fungi and archaea, termed the human microbiota.
 This co-inhabiting microbial ecosystem has been associated with various human disease including colon cancer, diabetes, periodontal disease, and others.
-To understand how the microbiota is affecting human health we are participating in a large epidemiological study examining human oral microbiota samples.
-We have developed robust and reproducible high-throughput approaches to examine thousands of samples and we are currently defining causual relationships between the microbiota and human health.
+To understand how the microbiota is affecting human health the Buck lab has developed robust and reproducible high-throughput approaches to examine thousands of samples and are currently defining causal relationships between the microbiota and human health.